openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 enhancement will maintain their current behavior, this enhancement should not change anything for them.

-If the value of `DefaultPlacement` is empty (TODO: Could this possibly happen if the the Cluster Ingress Operator reads a resource created according to the old Ingress CRD that didn't have this value?
-Not sure how defaults work in this scenario, in any case, it's not crucial) the Cluster Ingress Operator should make sure to treat it as if it were to have the value `Workers`.
+If the value of `DefaultPlacement` is unset the Cluster Ingress Operator should make sure to treat it as if it were to have the value `Workers`.

 ### Version Skew Strategy